sunOpar/react-hoc/README.md

-# react-hoc
+# react-enhance-components
-react high order components
+react enhance components

 # why

 React has many awesome component library like Ant Design, react-material.
-However, these component library just deal with UI layer. **What the react-hoc want to do is to focus on model layer.**
+However, these component library just deal with UI layer. **What the react-enhance-components want to do is to focus on components.**